dbierer/zf-fundamentals-dec-2018/README.md

 * file:///D:/Repos/ZF-Level-1/Course_Materials/index.html#/6/6: need to add namespace for "extends" class
 * file:///D:/Repos/ZF-Level-1/Course_Materials/index.html#/6/28: should also mention how to activate alternate view strategies
 * file:///D:/Repos/ZF-Level-1/Course_Materials/index.html#/6/31: out of order: belongs w/ discussion of helpers
+* file:///D:/Repos/ZF-Level-1/Course_Materials/index.html#/7/49: make sure all of the green-bar slides are in the PDF file!!!

 * Lab: Using a Custom Controller Plugin
   * Remember to add an alias to he new plugin. w/be "the" new plugin